SECTION 1 - INTRODUCTION

 Examples of permitted URLs, email addresses, and online aliases might appear as follows: facebook.com/iloveVIMA; jimsmith@VIMA-DEMO.net.

-The term Associate Replicated Website refers to the Associate replicated website offered by VIMA or an approved vendor to affiliates.
+The term independent business owner Replicated Website refers to the independent business owner replicated website offered by VIMA or an approved vendor to affiliates.
 The term Social Networking Website or Social Media Website refers to any site that is not specifically prohibited within the terms and conditions of this Agreement, which includes but is not limited to such sites as Facebook, Instagram, Pinterest, LinkedIn, Twitter, YouTube.com, personal blogs, etc.

 C. Online Classifieds

 You may not use online classifieds (including Craigslist) to list, sell or promote specific VIMA services.
-You may use online classifieds (including Craigslist) for prospecting, recruiting, sponsoring, and informing the public about the VIMA opportunity provided you follow the other requirements of this agreement such as identifying yourself as an independent representative of VIMA, only using approved images and versions of any trademarked logos and without using fraudulent or misleading product or income claims.
-If a link or URL is provided, it must link to your Associate Website or your Social Media website.
+You may use online classifieds (including Craigslist) for prospecting, recruiting, sponsoring, and informing the public about the VIMA opportunity provided you follow the other requirements of this agreement such as identifying yourself as an independent representative of VIMA, only using approved images and versions of any trademarked logos and without using fraudulent or misleading product or profit claims.
+If a link or URL is provided, it must link to your independent business owner Website or your Social Media website.

 D. Online Retailing